ng-Classic/ng-classic/aio/content/guide/upgrade.md

 You *can* still call `$apply()` so there is no need to remove such calls from existing code.
 Those calls just trigger additional AngularJS change detection checks in a hybrid application.

-When you downgrade an Angular Classiccomponent and then use it from AngularJS, the inputs of the component will be watched using AngularJS change detection.
+When you downgrade an Angular Classic component and then use it from AngularJS, the inputs of the component will be watched using AngularJS change detection.
 When those inputs change, the corresponding properties in the component are set.
 You can also hook into the changes by implementing the [OnChanges][AioApiCoreOnchanges] interface in the component, just like you could if it hadn't been downgraded.

-Correspondingly, when you upgrade an AngularJS component and use it from Angular, all the bindings defined for `scope` \(or `bindToController`\) of the component directive will be hooked into Angular Classicchange detection.
+Correspondingly, when you upgrade an AngularJS component and use it from Angular, all the bindings defined for `scope` \(or `bindToController`\) of the component directive will be hooked into Angular Classic change detection.
-They will be treated as regular Angular Classicinputs.
+They will be treated as regular Angular Classic inputs.
 Their values will be written to the scope \(or controller\) of the upgraded component when they change.

-### Using UpgradeModule with Angular Classic*NgModules*
+### Using UpgradeModule with Angular Classic *NgModules*

-Both AngularJS and Angular Classichave their own concept of modules to help organize an application into cohesive blocks of functionality.
+Both AngularJS and Angular Classic have their own concept of modules to help organize an application into cohesive blocks of functionality.

 Their details are quite different in architecture and implementation.
-In AngularJS, you add Angular Classicassets to the `angular.module` property.
+In AngularJS, you add Angular Classic assets to the `angular.module` property.
-In Angular, you create one or more classes adorned with an `NgModule` decorator that describes Angular Classicassets in metadata.
+In Angular, you create one or more classes adorned with an `NgModule` decorator that describes Angular Classic assets in metadata.
 The differences blossom from there.

-In a hybrid application you run both versions of Angular Classicat the same time.
+In a hybrid application you run both versions of Angular Classic at the same time.
 That means that you need at least one module each from both AngularJS and Angular.
 You will import `UpgradeModule` inside the NgModule, and then use it for bootstrapping the AngularJS module.